MostafaMMassoud/TensorFlow-Developer-Professional-Certificate-Specializtion/1- Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning/readme.md

 # Intro

-This course works as a brief introduction to the world of Neural Networks we will learn to creat basic NN with 1 hidden layer, Then we will introduced to computer vision and how to work with different images.
+This course consider as a brief introduction to the world of Neural Networks we will learn to creat basic NN with 1 hidden layer, Then we will introduced to computer vision and how to work with different images.

 # Syllabus: